 In addition, many U.S. and foreign jurisdictions have passed, or are currently contemplating, a variety of consumer protection, privacy, and data security laws and regulations that may relate to our business or affect the demand for our products and services.
 For example, the U.K and E.U.
 GDPR impose, among other things, strict obligations and restrictions on the ability to collect, analyze and transfer U.K. and E.U. personal data, a requirement for prompt notice of data breaches in certain circumstances, and possible substantial fines for any violations (including possible fines for certain violations of up to the greater of 20 million Euros or 4% of total worldwide annual revenue under the E.U.
 GDPR and up to the greater of 17.5 million Pounds or 4% of annual global turnover under the U.K. GDPR).
 A decision in July 2020 by the Court of Justice of the European Union (i.e., Schrems II), called into question certain data transfer mechanisms between the E.U. and the U.S. In June 2021, the European Commission issued new standard contractual clauses ("SCCs") governing cross-border data transfers and data exchanges among controllers and processors, which reflect more recent data protection laws, such as the GDPR, and account for the analysis in the Schrems II decision.
-Our transition to the new SCCs, which may involve interpretive issues and may have an adverse impact on cross-border transfers of personal data, may subject us to additional scrutiny from E.U. regulators or may increase our costs of compliance.
+The European Data Protection Board (the pan-E.U. data protection regulator) has issued authoritative guidance on the requirements for cross-border transfers which, in accordance with Schrems II, include carrying out a data transfer impact assessment in respect of all cross-border data flows to evaluate whether adequate protection will be afforded to the data transferred in the destination territory.
+The U.K. Information Commissioner's Office has also issued its own set of SCCs and authoritative guidance to account for the decision in Schrems II.
+Our transition to the new SCCs, which may involve interpretive issues and may have an adverse impact on cross-border transfers of personal data, may subject us to additional scrutiny from E.U. or U.K. regula